-155 instead of the complete time series of all available Landsat data during the growing season (Aghighi et al., 2018; Moon et al., 2021).
+among all spectral-temporal data to reduce the computation burden while maintaining accuracy (Parente et al., 2019, 2017; Parente and Ferreira, 2018; Wang et al., 2022b; Yang et al., 2021).
+Specifically, we used three descriptive statistical metrics, namely the 25 %, 50 %, and 75 % quantiles of remote sensing data during the growing season instead of the complete time series of all available Landsat data during the growing season (Aghighi et al., 2018; Moon et al., 2021).
 We referred to these descriptive statistical metrics of remote sensing data as spectral-temporal metrics.
-The spectraltemporal metrics inherently contain vegetation phenological information that can be used to classify land covers.
-The quantiles were used as independent input variables in the Random Forest classification model and did not interact with one another.
-As is standard with Random Forest models, the importance of each input variable is determined during the training process and is

-160 subsequently applied uniformly across all pixels in the classification.
-In summary, we used the 25%, 50%, and 75% quantiles of the time series of all available Landsat visible and infrared SR, seven spectral indices (i.e., NDVI, EVI, NBR, NDBI, NDPI, NDWI, and MNDWI) in the growing season.
+The spectral-temporal metrics inherently contain vegetation phenological information that can be used to classify land covers.
+The quantiles were used as independent input variables in the random forest classification model and did not interact with one another.
+As is standard with random forest models, the importance of each input variable is determined during the training process and is subsequently applied uniformly across all pixels in the classification.
+In summary, we used the 25 %, 50 %, and 75 % quantiles of the time series of all available Landsat visible and infrared SR, specifically seven spectral indices (i.e., NDVI, EVI, NBR, NDBI, NDPI, NDWI, and MNDWI), in the growing season.